-For today’s Weird Wednesday, we’re going to need equal parts hiking boots and aviator goggles.
-Because somewhere around Hillsboro, deep in the woods, dappled by tree limbs, is a retired Boeing 747 jetliner that has been converted into a private residence (which is why we’re asking permission to come and visit beforehand; manners, got it?).
-Inside lives an incredible Portland weirdo by the name of Bruce Campbell (Not THAT Bruce Campbell though), with a story of how he converted this ship of the skies into the perfect home.
+Warning!
+You might need equal parts hiking boots and aviator goggles to read this article.
+Most Portlanders know that somewhere around Hillsboro, deep in the woods, dappled by tree limbs, is a retired Boeing 747 jetliner that has been converted into a private residence (which is why we asked permission to visit beforehand; manners, got it?).
+What you might not know is the incredible life of Bruce Campbell (Not THAT Bruce Campbell though), and the story of how he converted this ship of the skies into the perfect home.

 You can now unfasten your seatbelts and move about the cabin — let’s dive in.